Introduction

 - Scrapes or cuts

-Most of these problems can be avoided by thinking through your clothing, gear, hydration and supplies.
+Most of these discomforts can be avoided by thinking through your clothing, gear, hydration and supplies.

 What to Wear When Hiking